-The Science and Engineering Promotion Committee consists of faculty members from the College of Science and Engineering appointed by the college dean for a term of one year.
-The Dean of the College of Science and Engineering appoints the chair of the committee, who must be a full-professor.
+The Science and Engineering Promotion Committee consists of faculty members from the College of Science and Engineering assigned by the college dean for a term of one year and one faculty member from outside the College of Science and Engineering chosen by the committee.
+The Dean of the College of Science and Engineering assigns the chair of the committee, who must be a full-professor.
 The Science and Engineering Promotion Committee manages the following responsibilities.